 Tens of thousands of organizations use MongoDB to build high-performance systems at scale.
-Over 30 of the Fortune 100 and many of the most successful and innovative web companies rely on MongoDB.
-They’ve grown from single server deployments to clusters with over 1,000 nodes, delivering millions of operations per second on over 100 billion documents and petabytes of data.
+Over a third of the Fortune 100 and many of the most successful and innovative web companies rely on MongoDB.
+They've grown from single server deployments to clusters with over 1,000 nodes, delivering millions of operations per second on over 100 billion documents and petabytes of data.

 Scalability is not just about speed.
 It's about 3 different metrics, which often work together: